ajk7789/2048-game/README.txt

 2048 game created by Alex Kruger

+This project was my first attempt at learning the basics of HTML, CSS, and JavaScript.

-In order to run the game, make sure to extract this folder, then open the index.html file.
+in order to play the game, just open the index.html file.

 Have fun!